LIPS-scheme/lips/README.md

 the slower the app will become.

 Examples:
-* [Preact app that update SVG](https://codepen.io/jcubic/pen/PojYxBP) - it requires to use debounce.
+* [Preact app that update SVG](https://codepen.io/jcubic/pen/PojYxBP) - it requires using debounce.
 * [React with Hooks](https://codepen.io/jcubic/pen/PoKQmpq?editors=1000) - on click the UI freezes for ~300ms, you can see warnings in dev tools.

 The issue with performance is tracked in [#197](https://github.com/jcubic/lips/issues/197).